massoncheg/forgejo-docs/docs/admin/email-setup.md

 To send a test email to validate the settings, go to Forgejo > Site Administration > Configuration > SMTP Mailer Configuration.

+To enable users to receive email notifications for pull requests or issues, you can set `ENABLE_NOTIFY_MAIL=true` in the configuration.

 For the full list of options check the [Config Cheat Sheet](../config-cheat-sheet/#mailer-mailer).

 > **NOTE:** authentication is only supported when the SMTP server communication is encrypted with TLS or `HOST=localhost`.
 This is due to protections imposed by the Go internal libraries against STRIPTLS attacks.
 TLS encryption can be through: